4th Fighter Wing: From the 1990s

 Calendar Year 2000 began with the 335th and 336th deployment of 22 F-15Es and over 350 personnel in support of exercise RED FLAG, 5 to 19 February.
 Both squadrons performed Offensive Counter Air and Interdiction roles in a day/night high-threat scenario.
 Additionally, the 4th covered the core unit responsibilities for seventy additional personnel from various base support agencies during RED FLAG, including the Deployed Force Commander and Deputy Deployed Force Commander.

 The 4th exercised as a 4th Aerospace Expeditionary Wing during a Phase II exercise for the first time in nearly two years.
 The purpose of the exercise was for aircrew and support people to practice their war-fighting skills from a simulated deployed location.
 The focus of the exercise was to practice aircraft launches and evaluate the wings "Ability To Survive and Operate" procedures in austere situations.
 Specific ability to survive and operate procedures included, identification and marking of unexploded ordnance, protection of forces and proper wear of chemical protective clothing.

 In May 2000, aircraft and members of the 336th (Rocketeers) joined other Operation Northern Watch forces in actively patrolling the Iraqi northern no-fly zone.
 The Rocketeers flew more than 60 combat sorties and dropped more than 69,000 pounds of ordnance.

 The 4th supported Exercise Roving Sands 2000 June 19 to 23, 2000, at Nellis AFB, Nevada.
 Eight aircraft, 25 aircrew, and 147 personnel comprised the 336th team.
 The Joint Theater Air and Missile Defense exercise consisted of both simulated and live operations conducted at multiple locations.

 In January 2001, the 4th Fighter Wing became the recipient of the Commander-In-Chief's Installation Excellence Award—receiving a one million dollar prize for quality of life and job enhancement.

 Twenty-first century

 On 1 September 2002, the Fourth transitioned into its final on-call air expeditionary wing.
 Though the 4th Fighter Wing will continue as a lead wing when deployed, it was thereafter to assimilate into a more predictable 90-day 10 AEF schedule, as opposed to waiting for the call from higher headquarters.

 On 18 July 2009 an F-15 from the wing based at Bagram Air Base crashed during a combat mission.
 The aircraft's crew, pilot Captain Mark R. McDowell and Weapon Systems Officer Captain Thomas J. Gramith, were killed.
 An investigation concluded that the crash was a result of crew error.

+The 4th Fighter Wing was involved in the 2026 Iran War, three F-15Es were shot down due to friendly fire.